 “Whoa, hold your horses, Steve,” Martha replied.
 “We have to take this slow.”
 She spoke with the kind of care and concern in her voice that Steve hadn’t heard since he was ten, when his mother had passed away.
 He’d always known she was beautiful, ever since Peter began dating her, but he’d never found her as attractive as he did now.
 “We will help Peter, but you’re going to have to do it my way, or we all lose everything.”

 “But we gotta do somethin’!”
 Steve said, his words slurring and becoming incomprehensible as tears slowly trickled from his eyes, a look of complete and utter defeat on his face.

 “I never said we weren’t going to do anything,” Martha continued.
 “I know who those troublemakers are who got Peter nabbed, and I know where they live.”
 She began to slowly smile as she added, “Steve, if we’re patient enough, we can plan out our revenge, and they’ll never know what hit them.”

 For a moment it was like he hadn’t heard a word that Martha said, until he slowly lifted his face toward her and looked deeply into her eyes, tears still running down his cheeks.
-Then, with the sound of strength and dedication in his voice, Steve said, “Yeah!
+Then, with strength and dedication in his voice, Steve vowed, “Yeah!
 We’ll make plans, and then–!
 Then they’ll pay for causing my bro trouble!”